GlobalNamesArchitecture/gnparser/README.md

 Running the Examples
 --------------------

 All examples are stored at [examples folder][examples-folder].
-There are currently examples for Java and Jython languages.
+There are currently examples for Java, Jython and R languages.

-[examples-folder]: /examples
+Jython and R need reference GnParser jar.
+Run `sbt "parser/assembly"` command to create fat-jar at `parser/target/scala-2.11/global-names-parser-assembly-{VERSION}.jar`. `VERSION` would be of current GnParser version.

 ### Java